ymohanty/rationing-commons/README.md

 ## Software dependencies and data

 ### Resolving dependencies
-This is the project level master file for replicating the exhibits that appear in the manuscript.
-Before executing this script you need to ensure that all software dependencies are resolved.
-We make this a little bit easier by setting up auto-installers or virtual environments wherever possible.
+We make resolving dependencies a little bit easier by setting up auto-installers or virtual environments wherever possible.
 However, five broadly defined environments need to be manually set up:

 * Stata 15 with terminal utility [ "stata" should be on PATH ]
 * R and RStudio [ "Rscript" should be on PATH]